finos/common-domain-model/documentation/source/event-model.rst

 - Contrary to other operators, it outputs multiple trade states
 - Order matters: when present, a split must be executed before other operators can be applied to its multiple output

 Like other primitive operators, split is associated to a split function and a split instruction.
-But unlike other operators, the split function cannot be handled in the ``Create_TradeState`` function because it returns a multiple output.
-Instead, a split instruction provides a breakdown of primitive instructions to apply to each post-split trade state, using the ``Create_TradeState`` function on each.
+But unlike other operators, the split function cannot be executed in the ``Create_TradeState`` function because it returns a multiple output.
+Instead, a split instruction provides a breakdown of primitive instructions to apply to each post-split trade state.

+The split function iterates on each element of the breakdown and applies the corresponding primitive instruction to each copy of the original trade using the ``Create_TradeState`` function.
 The size of that breakdown directs the size of the split.

 .. code-block:: Haskell